cyclus/cycamore/README.rst

 _______________________________________________________________________
-Cycamore : The CYClus Additional MOdules REpository
+Cycstub : Cyclus Stub Models
 _______________________________________________________________________

-**Last Updated: 6.10.2012**
+**Last Updated: 8.8.2012**

-Additional modules for the Cyclus nuclear fuel cycle simulator from the University of Wisconsin - Madison are intended to be support innovative fuel cycle simulations with the Cyclus fuel cycle simulator.
+This repository provides templates for creating modules for use with the Cyclus nuclear fuel cycle simulator from the University of Wisconsin - Madison.
+This repository is intended to support innovative fuel cycle simulations with the Cyclus fuel cycle simulator.

-To see user and developer documentation for this code, please visit the `Cycamore Homepage`_.
+To see user and developer documentation for the cyclus code, please visit the `Cyclus Homepage`_.

 -----------------------------------------------------------------------